-37. The Firefighter Plaintiffs, individually and collectively, allege that PFAS or PFAScontaining materials developed, manufactured, marketed distributed, released, sold, and/or used by Defendants in turnouts and Class B foam, as herein alleged, caused them to be exposed to PFAS and/or PFAS-containing materials.
-Such exposure was a substantial factor and proximate cause of the cancers, serious illnesses and bodily injuries suffered by the Firefighter Plaintiffs, as alleged herein.
+16. Plaintiff alleges that PFAS or PFAS-containing materials developed, manufactured, marketed distributed, released, sold, and/or used by Defendants in turnouts and Class B foam, as herein alleged, caused him to be exposed to PFAS and/or PFAS-containing materials.
+Such exposure was a substantial factor and proximate cause of the prostate cancer and related injuries suffered by the Plaintiff, as alleged herein.